cvigueras/vowels-to-special-character-kata/README.md

-# Replace the vowels, aeiouAEIOU for the following character:
+# Replace the vowels, a-e-i-o-u-A-E-I-O-U for the following character:

 * a-A ==> 4
 * e-E ==> 3